jshawl/git.gd/_posts/2014-05-21-warning-push-default-is-not-set.md

     $ git help config

-When the help page pops up, it looks like this btw:
+When the help page pops up, it looks like this:

 ![](https://dl.dropboxusercontent.com/u/2241201/Screenshot%202014-05-21%2021.32.33.png)